-Oregon Tech Campus Safety, with assistance from Risk Management, generates this report annually to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics.
-The report is also prepared with cooperation from the Clackamas County Sheriff's Office for on/off-campus and adjacent-to-campus reported crimes.
-The statistics provided are a culmination of crime reporting by the Clackamas County Sheriff's Office as they are the only law enforcement agency within the city of Wilsonville, Oregon.
-Campus crime, arrest and referral statistics include those reported to the Campus Safety department, and the Dean of Students, along with other designated campus officials.
+Oregon Tech Campus Safety generates this report annually to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics.
+The report is also prepared with cooperation from the Klamath 911 Emergency Communications District.
+Klamath 911 provides statistics for off-campus and adjacent-to-campus reported crimes.
+The statistics provided are a culmination of crime reporting by the local Oregon State Police office, the Klamath Falls police department and the Klamath County Sheriff's office.
+Campus crime, arrest and referral statistics include those reported to the Campus Safety department, the Dean of Students, Residence Life, Student Health, Campus Life, Athletics, the Title IX Coordinator along with other designated campus officials and local law enforcement agencies.

 Confidentiality of Victim/Survivors: These data, when recorded and compiled by the Clery Coordinator for the purposes of Clery reporting, contain information specific to and necessary for Clery reporting requirements only, specifically: date, location and crime.
 When collecting and compiling statistics, the Clery Coordinator does not request or record any identifying information about a victim, as such information is not required for Clery crime disclosure.
 The Clery Coordinator is the Custodian of Records for all Clery-associated records.
-These records include the crime log, available to the public at the Campus Safety office in paper copy format at 231 Cornett Hall on Klamath Falls campus, and Clery-reportable crime statistics which are provided to the public and the Department of Education annually, for the current and prior three years.
+These records include the crime log, available to the public at the Campus Safety office in paper copy format at 231 Cornett Hall, and Clery-reportable crime statistics which are provided to the public and the Department of Education annually, for the current and prior two years.
 The institution is required to keep Clery-associated records for seven years.